cartoon-raccoon/cogsy/README.md

 This command is also used to update Cogsy when a new version is released.
 Your data should remain intact.

-To build from source:
+To build from source (please don't do this, use cargo instead):
 ```
 git clone https://github.com/cartoon-raccoon/cogsy
 cd cogsy
-cargo run
+make install
 ```

 If anyone is willing to package the app for their own distro, please let me know and then go ahead.